blessandsoul/project-x/server/docs/companies-api.md

 **Response 200 JSON:**

-- All company fields from above.
+- All company fields from above (including `rating` and `reviewCount`).
 - `social_links`: array of social link objects `{ id, company_id, url, created_at, updated_at }`.

-- `quotes`: array of `CompanyQuote` objects (see Quotes API doc if needed).
+Quotes are no longer embedded directly in this response; use the paginated quotes endpoint instead (see below).

 **Error responses:**